openedx/edx-documentation/en_us/developers/source/architecture.rst

 * Generating answer distribution reports
 * Producing end-of-course certificates

-Open edX includes an IDA called XQueue that can run custom graders.
+The Open edX project includes an IDA called XQueue that can run custom graders.
 These are separate processes that run compute-intensive assessments of learners’ work.

 ======
 Search
 ======

-Open edX uses `Elasticsearch`_ for searching in a multiple contexts, including course search and the comments service.
+The Open edX project uses `Elasticsearch`_ for searching in multiple contexts, including course search and the comments service.

 ================
-Other components
+Other Components
 ================

-In addition to the components detailed above, Open edX also has services for other capabilities, such as one that manages e-commerce functions like order work flows and coupons.
+In addition to the components detailed above, the Open edX project also has services for other capabilities, such as one that manages e-commerce functions like order work flows and coupons.

 .. _edx-platform: https://github.com/edx/edx-platform
 .. _Python: https://www.python.org/